 As tech titan Apple's (AAPL) ipad unveiling was happening in San Jose, Calif., on Tuesday, employees of another, very different, tech company were receiving pink slips.
-Zynga (ZNGA) yesterday cut 5% of its workforce -- or 15o people -- in a move that was hardly surprising for the beleaguered social gaming company, especially following the slashing of its 2012 outlook earlier this month.
+Zynga (ZNGA) yesterday cut 5% of its workforce -- or 150 people -- in a move that was hardly surprising for the beleaguered social gaming company, especially following the slashing of its 2012 outlook earlier this month.
 The cuts came ahead of Zynga's 3Q earnings release, which is scheduled for after the bell Wednesday.

-The San Francisco-based company will also be putting 13 older games to rest and will pull back on its investment in its latest game "The Ville"; it also shut its Boston office and may also be looking toward shuttering its operations in Japan and the UK (the company outright owns its San Francisco headquarters, having purchased the building for $220 million earlier this year).
+The San Francisco-based company will be putting 13 older games to rest and will pull back on investment in its latest game "The Ville"; it also shut its Boston office and may also be looking toward shuttering its operations in Japan and the UK (the company outright owns its San Francisco headquarters, having purchased the building for $220 million earlier this year).
 This speaks to a much different strategy for Zynga than what they came out of the gate with -- expansion, acquisition, spending.
-But its failed OMGPop buy, which led to a $90 million writedown that killed almost half the deal's value, certainly helps point to the need for a new plan.
+But its failed OMGPop buy, which led to a $90 million writedown that killed almost half the deal's value, points to the need for a new plan.

 Zynga shares, which closed down 5% on Tuesday, were up close to that much in a post-market boost following confirmation of the restructuring news and surprisingly strong earnings from partner Facebook (FB), and they were up earlier in the day on Wednesday.
 But by the end of the day, the stock had skidded to an all-time low of $2.12.
 And of course, since its IPO in December, shares have shed a whopping 78% of their $10 offer price.